Minimal and nearly minimal measure expansions in connected unimodular groups: Geometry of minimal and nearly minimal expansions II

-Throughout the subsection $G$ is a connected \emph{noncompact} unimodular group, and $H$ is a closed subgroup of $G$ which is either isomorphic to $\RR$, or some smaller dimension connected unimodular group, so that by induction on dimension we may assume Theorem~\ref{thm:mainequal} holds on $H$.
-Suppose $A,B\subseteq G$ are $\sigma$-compact subsets of $G$, such that $(A,B)$ is minimally expanding, that is,
+Throughout the subsection $G$ is a connected \emph{noncompact} unimodular group, and $H$ is a closed subgroup of $G$ which is either isomorphic to $\RR$, or some smaller dimensional connected unimodular group, so that by induction on dimension we may assume Theorem~\ref{thm:mainequal} holds on $H$.
+Suppose $(A,B)$ is minimally expanding, that is,

 and both $A,B$ have positive measure.